 Walking Through the Vines

 Stroll through a vineyard, seeing up-close how the vines are pruned and what the different varietals look like on a free self-guided vineyard walk.
 Coordinated by the Sonoma County Winegrowers, the trails in the Sonoma County Vineyard Adventures program are no more than a mile long and relatively easy to walk.
 Just ask for a free guide at the participating winery’s tasting room, and you’re all set.
 Displays along the pathway explain each area’s unique terroir, sustainable farming practices, and agricultural legacy.
-Check the Vineyard Adventures map for participating wineries.
+Check the Vineyard Advenutres map for participating wineries.

 At BobDog Wines (reservations required), winemaker Tim Ward walks you through the vineyard, which is Sonoma County’s highest at 2,000 feet elevation.
 Enjoy panoramic views of the Alexander Valley, learn about all aspects of grape growing and wine making, and then sit on the back deck and taste some of the winery’s ultra premium Bordeaux style wines.

-Join Alice Sutro for the signature Nature Walk & Tasting at Sutro Wine in Alexander Valle.
+Join Alice Sutro for the signature Nature Walk & Tasting at Sutro Wine in Alexander Valley.
 Visit the 25-year-old Cab vines and terraced Merlot block, and then stroll through oaks with views of the Russian River on the historic Warnecke Ranch, which has been family owned and operated since 1911.

 And at Kunde Family Winery in the Sonoma Valley, fourth generation winegrower Jeff Kunde, his wife Roberta, and their dogs Cooper and Kalie lead a Dog Hike through the vineyards, oak woodlands, native grasslands, and chaparral; the hike ends with a wine tasting and lunch.
-Or, the four-hour, moderately strenuous Estate Hike (without your dog) through the 1,850-acre estate, seeing sustainable winegrowing practices at work while taking in the spectacular scenery.
+Or, take the four-hour, moderately strenuous Estate Hike (without your dog) through the 1,850-acre estate, seeing sustainable winegrowing practices at work while taking in the spectacular scenery.